 3 min read

-To help us do this we’re building a team of Entrepreneur Engagement Managers (or ‘EEMs’ for short) on the ground in every region and country of the UK.
-Whether you’re a founder looking for connections or support, a stakeholder embedded in a local community or are simply interested in what’s going on in a region, our EEMs are ready to help.
+To help us do this we have a team of Entrepreneur Engagement Managers (or ‘EEMs’ for short) on the ground in every region and country of the UK.
+Whether you’re a founder looking for connections or support, a stakeholder embedded in a local community or are simply interested in what’s going on in a region, our EEMs, below, are ready to help.

 Jamie Hardesty – North East